TapwaveZodiac/novelaiUKB/docs/Image-Generation.md

 Are fundamentally the same.

+You can automatically strengthen a tag by highlighting the entire tag in the text box, then pressing any **opening** bracket or curly brace key.
+It will automatically frame the tag with the type you've selected.

 ## Unwanted Content, or "Negative Prompting"

 Unwanted Content is a way to direct the generation away from things you'd like to avoid.
 By virtue of how it works, UC is rather "destructive", so you should keep it as short and focused as possible.
 Generate with a short UC, then narrow it down based on what you need per image.

 There are multiple default UC presets, we will focus on V3's specifically to explain what each element does.

+V3

 Light: `nsfw, lowres, jpeg artifacts, worst quality, watermark, blurry, very displeasing`